augustinh22/msc_markdown/source/03_AppliedExample.md

 For those large package products on the hub prior to December 6, 2016, the file structure is generated and each file related to a specific granule is iteratively extracted and downloaded.
 This contrasts to granule-specific products offered after 6 December 2016, which can be downloaded in the compressed format provided natively on the hub.
 It has since been announced that products provided prior to 6 December 2016 will be reprocessed to fit the current "Complete Single Tile" (i.e. single granule) format, but when this re-processing will be completed by the hub for the entire archive before 6 December 2016 is still unknown [@europeanspaceagencyPublication3rdBatch2018].

-\graffito{~4-5 minutes}
+\graffito{time to download each scene download varies}

 The speed of downloads is highly dependent upon the Copernicus Open Access Hub and Internet connection related variables, and can take anywhere from a few minutes per scene to upwards of 20 minutes.
+Based on operation during the month of June 2018, it took around 10 minutes on average per scene.

 #### Sentinel-2 Downloader